johyexson/Churn_Analysis/README.md

 - [Code](#code)
 - [Dashboard](#dashboard)
 # Introduction
-Customers remain indispensable in any part of an organisation being that the loss of a customer can have diverse effect on the growth if the company.
-Hence, organisations evaluate their customer churn rates
+Customers remain indispensable in any part of an organisation being that the loss of a customer can have diverse effect on the growth of the company.
+Hence, most organisations evaluate their customer churn rates in order to make predictions and devise strategies to prevent fall outs.